EENI Global Business School

 Doctorate: Islamic Business, African Business, World Trade, Ethics, Religion & Business.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English (or Study, Course Master Doctorate in International Business in French Fonds Monetaire Arabe Study Master Doctorate in International Business in Spanish Fondo Monetario Arabe Masters Foreign Trade in Portuguese OIC).
+Languages: Masters, Doctorate, International Business, English (or Study Doctorate in International Business in French Fonds Monetaire Arabe Study Master Doctorate in International Business in Spanish Fondo Monetario Arabe Masters Foreign Trade in Portuguese Organization of Islamic Cooperation).

 Arab Monetary Fund.